alexk99/the_router/debian_install.md

 #### Configure CPU cores

-Edit /etc/bisonrouter/bisonrouter.env and update the variable 'br_lcores' according with your hardware setup.
+Edit /etc/bisonrouter/bisonrouter.env and update the variable 'br_lcores' according to your hardware setup.
-Use only the cores from the same NUMA socket if you system has multiple CPUs.
+Use only the cores from the same NUMA socket if your system has multiple CPUs.
 To find out what cores available run:

 		bisonrouter cpu_layout